-The Nankin Lake Habitat Restoration project restore ecosystem function to Nankin Lake, increasing aquatic diversity throughout the Rouge River for fish species and other native aquatic life.
-The project improves stormwater management and water quality along the Rouge River.
+The Nankin Lake Habitat Restoration project restored ecosystem function to Nankin Lake, increasing aquatic diversity throughout the Rouge River for fish species and other native aquatic life.
+The project created or restored 6.3 total acres of in-lake habitat and improved stormwater management and water quality along the Rouge River.

 Funding and Parnters